Stephan's Quintet: Redshift

 NGC 7320 indicates a small redshift (790 km/s) while the other four exhibit large redshifts (near 6,600 km/s).
-Since galactic redshift is proportional to distance, NGC 7320 is only a foreground projection and is ~39 million light-years from Earth, making it a possible member of the NGC 7331 group, versus the 210–340 million light-years of the other four.
+Since galactic redshift is proportional to distance, NGC 7320 is only a foreground projection and is ~39 million light-years from Earth, making it a member of the NGC 7331 Group or LGG 459 Group, versus the 210–340 million light-years of the other four.

-NGC 7319 has a type 2 Seyfert nucleus.

 The galaxies in the vicinity of Stephan's Quintet.
 The rectangle indicates the area covered by the 1998–99 Hubble Space Telescope image below.

 A sixth galaxy, NGC 7320C, probably belongs to the Hickson association: it has a redshift similar to the Hickson galaxies, and a tidal tail appears to connect it with NGC 7319.